 Thanks to ever-improving computers and mobile devices, as well as faster, more reliable internet access, more and more creators are able to make content specifically for online video.
 Live streaming video combines the engaging power of video with social media’s unparalleled ability to connect with and respond to your audience in real time, offering a way to receive live feedback and respond immediately.

 Setting up a live stream is not without its challenges.
 To do it well, you have to not only use good video production fundamentals, but also have a way to send that video over the internet simultaneously.
 Fortunately, the process of live streaming video has never been easier.
 Here are some products to help get you started.

 What is Live Streaming?

-Ultimately, live steaming is just a means of communication.
+Ultimately, live steaming is transmitting or receiving live video and audio coverage over the internet.
 It can include coverage of events that are viewed in real time elsewhere.
 Twitch is a popular outlet for this, allowing people to watch others play games.
 It is used in corporate settings, too, in the form of live broadcasting special presentations or events.
-In short, it’s transmitting or receiving live video and audio coverage over the internet.

 Internet for live streaming comes with speed requirements.
 When looking at your internet bandwidth, you’ll want to consider both upload (if you’re creating) and download (if you’re consuming) speeds.
 For YouTube, streaming 4K60p footage is going to need upwards of 50 Mbps.
 You’ll find you always need a bit more than what you’re strictly using, so it’s good to over-estimate your need.
 The video codec you use will influence this.
 For example, using an H.265-compatible device allows you to not only reduce your bandwidth requirements but also your overall file storage needs – sometimes by up to 50%.